Mineco1006/QuarkBot/README.md

 # QuarkBot
-Discord.py Bot for the QuarkChain Discord server
+Discord.py Bot created for the official QuarkChain Discord server

 This bot was developed by German QuarkChain Community Ambassador Nico Plakolm